 The Chateau offers wine tastings and a tour of the vineyard and cellars.

-For more info on this Puisseguin Hotel see Château Fleur de Roques
+for more info and to check availability at this Puisseguin Hotel see Château Fleur de Roques

 Of all the satellite appellations of Saint Emilion, Puisseguin-Saint-Emilion has the strictest laws regarding the production of wine.
 The grape varieties permitted here are Merlot, Malbec, Cabernet Franc and Cabernet Sauvignon.
 Merlot is predominant, most often partnered with Cabernet Franc (known here as ‘Bouchet’).
 Cabernet Sauvignon is much less commonly planted in the cooler soils of the Saint-Emilion area in general, and only produces wines of reliable quality in very specific spots.
 The prevalence of Merlot (an early flowering variety) means that the appellation is susceptible to spring frosts and can lose the majority of its output in a cold year.